hieumtran/DeBOO/README.md

 # DPUConnect
 ## Description
-This a game for CDI
+This a game for CDI and be promoted in Tenzer kiosk and CDI website.